Saquibtechlotraining/Mitron-Bank-Customer-demographics-analysis-for-new-credit-card-launch-Project/README.md

 1. About Mitron Bank
 2. Objective of the Project
 3. Problem Statement
-4. Spending Patterns
+5. Demographic
-5. Grid View
+6. Spending Patterns
-6. Recommendation
+7. Grid View

 ### About Mitron Bank: